andredewes/frontdoor-blob-privateendpoints/readme.md

 ## Steps

-1) Follow the steps in the [https://learn.microsoft.com/en-us/azure/frontdoor/standard-premium/how-to-enable-private-link-storage-account](official FrontDoor documentation) on how to enable private link to a Storage Account.
+1) Follow the steps in the [official FrontDoor documentation](https://learn.microsoft.com/en-us/azure/frontdoor/standard-premium/how-to-enable-private-link-storage-account) on how to enable private link to a Storage Account.

 2) Up to this point, you only configured Front Door to communicate with your Storage Account without public traffic.
 Now, if you already had a created Storage Account with Static Website feature enabled when following the previous steps, you will need to **disable** it.